4-Day Lares Trek to Machu Picchu

 Yes, the mules on the Lares Trek typically have a weight limit of around 15 kg per mule.

-You can bring your tent for the Lares Trek, but Kondor Path Tours also provides tents for your convenience.
+You can bring your own tent for the Lares Trek, or Kondor Path Tours can provide tents for your convenience.

 Kondor Path Tours offers bilingual guides on the Lares Trek, ensuring that the language barrier is not a problem.